 Amortization of intangible assets consists of expense related to intangible assets recorded in connection with our acquisitions.
-Our finite-lived intangible assets, consisting primarily of completed technology and customer contracts and relationships, are being amortized using the straight-line method over periods ranging from four to ten years.
+Our finite-lived intangible assets consist primarily of completed technology and customer contracts and relationships, which are being amortized using the straight-line method over periods ranging from four to fifteen years.

-Amortization expense was \$2.1 million, \$3.3 million and \$5.0 million for fiscal 2022, 2021 and 2020, respectively.
+Amortization expense was \$3.3 million, \$5.0 million and \$6.1 million for fiscal 2021, 2020 and 2019, respectively.